phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

+- What's missing
+    - Command classes
+- Tests
+    - Add JSON helpers (external lib) and add JSON serialization tests
+    - Add missing integration test for the resource
+    - Add integration test for the injection
+- Various
+    - Check if we use record classes correctly and where it can also be used
     - Add meaningful healthcheck
+- GitHub
+    - Create "Phoenix Games" organization
+    - Create repository `platform-team-backend-developer-trial-task`
+    - Add GitHub repository ass additional remote, GitLab should stay the `origin`
+    - Setup CI to run tests on each commit

 ## Context

-Our top individual contributor Gabriel Schweinburgberger recently started to develop a new service called User Profile API.
-Unfortunately for us, Gabriel got spontaneously married during his spiritual journey to Tibet, so he decided to gave up developing software in favour of running a mountain goats farm with his newly wedded wife.
-A lot of changes for the good for Gabriel, but we still have to ship the project.
+Our top individual contributor Gabriel Schweinsteinburgberger recently started to develop a new service called User Profile API.
+Unfortunately for us, Gabriel got spontaneously married during his spiritual journey to Tibet.
+He decided to gave up developing software in favour of running a mountain goats farm with his newly wedded wife.
+A lot of changes for the good for Gabriel, but we still have to ship the project without him and his valuable contributions.

 ## Project domain